How Can I Protect My Right To Vote?

 Voter Fraud Is Exceedingly Rare in the United States and Easily Detected

-“Across the board, these studies have concluded that voter fraud, both in person or by mail-in ballot, is so rare in this country that it happens in the general range, percentage-wise, of being struck by lightning,” Bell says.
-There are numerous precautions, including regular system checks and updates, designed to prevent fraud from happening.
-“I don’t think it’s wrong for people to be worried about it because elections matter a lot,” says Jackson.
-“But I think the thing that, hopefully, might give people some comfort is that it’s very, very hard to change the outcome of an election because you’ve got to move a large number of votes, all going one way.
-And anything like that can be picked up very easily.”
+“These studies have concluded that voter fraud, both in person or by mail-in ballot, is so rare in this country that it happens in the general range, percentage-wise, of being struck by lightning,” Bell says.
+There are many precautions, including regular system checks and updates, designed to prevent fraud.

 Voters need to be proactive in protecting their voting rights.
 Visit the Super Lawyers directory to find a voting rights attorney in your area for legal advice defending your civil right to vote.